asciinema/asciinema-player/README.md

 ## About

-asciinema player is an open-source terminal session player written in Javascript and Rust/WASM.
+asciinema player is an open-source terminal session player written in Javascript and Rust.
 Unlike other _video_ players asciinema player doesn't play heavy-weight video files (`.mp4`, `.webm` etc) and instead plays light-weight terminal session files called [asciicasts](https://github.com/asciinema/asciinema/blob/develop/doc/asciicast-v2.md).

-Asciicast is a capture of terminal's raw output, which has to be interpreted during the playback, so the player comes with its own interpreter based on [Paul Williams' parser for ANSI-compatible video terminals](https://vt100.net/emu/dec_ansi_parser).
-Its output is fully compatible with most widely used terminal emulators like xterm, Gnome Terminal, iTerm etc.
+Asciicast is a capture of terminal's raw output, which needs to be interpreted during playback, therefore the player comes with its own interpreter based on [Paul Williams' parser for ANSI-compatible video terminals](https://vt100.net/emu/dec_ansi_parser).
+It's fully compatible with most widely used terminal emulators like xterm, Gnome Terminal, iTerm etc.

 You can see the player in action on [asciinema.org](https://asciinema.org).